lcalmbach/pdf2md-converter/README.md

 ## Requirements

-The following Python packages are required:
+The following Python packages are required (included in requirements.txt):

 - streamlit
 - docling